How to Care for your Battery

 Although you must always keep your battery as charged as possible when not in use, you must never overcharge it.
 Overcharging will cause the battery to heat up and its electrolyte will start to evaporate.
 In turn this will cause the battery's plates to break down, severely reducing the battery's ability to yield power.

-Overcharging can be caused by a faulty regulator on a vehicle's charging system or by a manual charger being left on continuously at a high charging rate.
+Overcharging can be caused by a manual charger being left on continuously at a high charging rate.

 Fortunately, most chargers these days are now automatic and will turn themselves off once the battery has reached the end of a charging cycle.